-Working with a recruiter is a wise business decision, as it can help companies manage a rapidly changing business environment and uncertain economic future.
-As experienced professionals in their field, they can shorten your time-to-hire, reduce the time you spend screening resumes and conducting preliminary interviews, and give you access to passive candidates that you might not otherwise know about.
+Working with employment agencies is a wise business decision, as it can help companies manage a rapidly changing business environment and uncertain economic future.
+As experienced professionals in their field, recruiters can shorten your time-to-hire, reduce the time you spend screening resumes and conducting preliminary interviews, and give you access to passive candidates that you might not otherwise know about.

 Things to consider when selecting a staffing partner: